Janaza/D0020E-FWARM-with-ROS/README.md

-The HMI with livefeed and playback can now be run with: rosrun remote_pc HMIOO.py T o update the database with incoming LiDAR data run: rosrun remote_pc listener.py
+The HMI with livefeed and playback can now be run with:
+rosrun remote_pc HMIOO.py

+To update the database with incoming LiDAR data run:
+rosrun remote_pc listener.py